Student Ethics Essay Award

-- The SEEA Application Form [PDF] is an electronically-fillable PDF that must be completed and signed by the student and program director/designee and attached to the essay.
+- The SEEA Application Form [PDF] is an electronically-fillable PDF that must be completed and signed by the student and program director/designee, and submitted with the essay.

-- The student's name and other identifying information should appear only on the SEEA Application Form, not on the essay itself, in order to ensure objectivity in the review process.
+- The student's name and other identifying information should appear only on the SEEA Application Form and on the final page as noted above, in order to ensure objectivity in the review process.

 - Individuals may not submit more than one essay.
 Submissions of entries authored by multiple individuals will not be considered.

 Essay Evaluation Criteria

 The CSD program director/designee may use any criteria and means he/she chooses for evaluating essays.
 Possible evaluation criteria include, but are not limited to, the following:

 - Has the writer followed the essay format and submission requirements described above?

 - Has the writer approached the essay topic in a fresh, rich, and illuminating way, avoiding moral platitudes and oversimplification?

-- Has the writer demonstrated familiarity with the ASHA Code of Ethics (2010), relevant Issues in Ethics statements, and other ethics-related resources?
+- Has the writer demonstrated familiarity with the ASHA Code of Ethics (2010r), relevant Issues in Ethics statements, and other ethics-related resources?

 - Does the writer make a contribution to ethical deliberation and discernment that is mature, insightful, and likely to be both helpful and interesting to students and ASHA members?

 - Has the writer presented his/her position in a clear, logical manner that facilitates understanding of the writer's reasoning?

 - Has the writer supported his/her arguments with factors that are ethically relevant and avoided preoccupation with matters that have little logical relevance to the writer's thesis?

 - Is the writer's analysis comprehensive, objective, balanced, and thorough?